peikra/TechXplore/README.md

+Loan & Utility Sharing System

-Project Overview
+Overview

-This project is a Django REST Framework (DRF) application that allows users to manage loans and utilities, invite other users to share payments, and track balances.
+This project is a Django REST Framework (DRF) application that allows users to manage loans and utilities, invite other users to share payments, and track balances efficiently.
+Users can find others via personal number and propose shared payment plans.

 Features

+User Management: Users have a first name, last name, personal number, and balance.

+Loans & Utilities:

+Loans include name, due amount, monthly payment, and payment due date.

+Utilities include name, due amount, and payment due date.

+Payment Sharing:

+Users can invite others to share loan payments.

+The invited user can accept the proposal, deducting the specified amount from their balance.

+REST API Endpoints:

-User registration and authentication
+User registration and profile management.

-Loan and utility management

-User invitations for sharing payments

-Automatic balance deductions upon agreement

-API endpoints for managing users, loans, utilities, and invitations
+Create and manage loans and utilities.

+Invite users and accept shared payment proposals.

 Installation